MESH-Research/linked-open-profiles/readme.txt

 == Screenshots ==

-1. Screenshot of the plugin in use in a Gutenberg editor, featuring the Biography and Education sections excluded, the Employment section partially included, and the Works section fully included
+1. Screenshot of the plugin in use in a Gutenberg editor, featuring the Biography sections excluded, the Employment section partially included, and the Works section fully included
 2. Screenshot of the plugin in use in a Gutenberg editor with the language set to Arabic
 3. Screenshot of the plugin in use in a Gutenberg editor with the language set to Spanish
 4. Screenshot of the plugin in use in a Gutenberg editor with the language set to Japanese